THUHoloLab/Fused-Fourier-Ptycho/README.md

 * Windows Kits 10.0.26100.0 (higher version may be available but not tested)

 ## To build the codes
+### for codes:
 The cuda codes are designed and implemented based on MATLAB c++ interfaces including "mex.h" and "mxGPUArray.h".
 The "mex.h" provides basic support for mex and to build the cuda codes.
 The "mxGPUArray.h" provides support for the array types of MATLAB.

-To build the codes "fullyfusedFPM.cu" you will need  "mexcuda" to run
+To build the codes "fullyfusedFPM.cu", you will need  "mexcuda" to run
 >mexcuda -lcufft fullyfusedFPM.cu

 command in the command line of the MATLAB, at the root of the file "fullyfusedFPM.cu". "-lcufft" is a setting for "mexcuda" that tells the mex to use "cuFFT.h", the CUDA fast Fourier transform library [[cuFFT]](https://docs.nvidia.com/cuda/cufft/).